-Components are not shown in the outline.
-You add or access components by selecting the units that contain them.
+The Course Outline page does not show components.
+You add or access components by selecting the units that contain the components.

 You can add content in the course outline by creating a new section, subsection, or unit, or by duplicating an existing unit, subsection, or section.